Photo Credit of Stacey Nemour: Ed Zabel

 - Back Arch

-The Dangers of only stretching and performing using your good side and areas:
+The Dangers of only stretching and performing on your good side:

 This is a common thing I see with my